Career Advice

 It should hardly be surprising that there are benefits to this mode of schooling, seeing that it has morphed through the years to adequately address both student and teacher needs and is so widely popular around the world.
 Here are a few common advantages of traditional education:

 • Hands-on instruction.
-When sharing space with their instructors, students can be physically directed in their lessons.
-This is especially useful in physical trades, like cooking or architecture.
+When sharing space with their instructors, students can be physically guided during lessons.
+This is especially useful in hands-on trades, such as cooking or architecture.

 • Collaborative learning.
-It is much easier to recognize, form relationships and work together with peers when students see and interact with fellow students in person.
-This might also bring a sense of belongingness, which can help engage students in their courses.
+It is much easier to recognize one another, build relationships, and collaborate with peers when students see and interact with one another in person.
+This might also foster a sense of belonging, helping to engage students in their courses.

 • Accountability.
-For some students, the inflexibility of traditional education seems advantageous because it eliminates the need for them to plan their week or the risk of procrastinating on schoolwork.
-Physically seeing and speaking to peers and professors often forces students to be more accountable for their education.
+For some students, the inflexibility of traditional education seems advantageous because it eliminates the need to plan their week or the risk of procrastination on schoolwork.
+Seeing and speaking with peers and professors in person often makes students more accountable for their education.

 Benefits of Online Education